 • Lead mediation counsel for an employee that successfully resulted in a six-figure global settlement for wrongful discharge, retaliation, and discrimination claims

-• Representation of former NFL coach in a contract dispute with an NFL team before an arbitrator appointed by the NFL Commissioner, which included deposing the NFL team’s Head of Human Resources
+• Arbitration counsel of former NFL coach in a contract dispute with an NFL Team before an arbitrator appointed by the NFL Commissioner, which included deposing the NFL Team’s Head of Human Resources

-• Representation of major accounting firm in an SEC investigation regarding independence rules
+• Investigations counsel of one of the largest accounting firms in an SEC investigation regarding independence rules

-• Representation of inventors and manufacturers of medicines against antitrust, trade secret, and breach of contract claims brought by competitors
+• Representation of inventors and manufacturers of medicines against antitrust, trade secret claims, and breach of contract claims brought by competitors, ensuring that patients have reliable access to innovative treatments

 • Representation of the two largest credit repair organizations in the United States in a lawsuit filed by the CFPB involving alleged violations of TSR and CFPA relating to credit repair services provided to consumers